skydevelopersir/webpack-template/README.md

 # Webpack Template

-This is just a basic template of webpack project for start.
+This is just a basic template of a web pack project to get started.

 ## Getting Started